sadcitizen/doremi/src/func/partial/readme.md

 # partial(fn, ...args): Function

-Return a new function that invokes `fn` with `args` prepended to the arguments it receives.
+Creates a new function that invokes `fn` with `args` prepended to the arguments it receives.

 ## Usage